JosephiusX/Yelp-Talk/README.md

         finally got show working, forgot to add / before comment in the route in the app.js file

 5 comment new and create

+    seems to be working

+6 comment edit and update

+    2 routes one for the form one for submitting the form

+    npm i method-override
+        require in app.js

+7 delete comment